 Most recently, Dhafer finished filming his role in Netflix’s new French-speaking series The Eddy.
 Currently airing on Netflix, the series is produced and directed by the Oscar-winning director Damien Chazelle (La la Land, Whiplash), written by Jack Throne and coproduced by Alain Poul.

-His drama hit, Aroos Beirut, is airing a second season on MBC4, which is receiving great reviews across the Arab world.
+His drama hit, Aroos Beirut, released a second season on MBC4, which received great reviews across the Arab world.
 Furthermore, his latest film Bloodline, the first Arabic-speaking vampire horror, is now available on Shahid VIP.
+Recently, Dhafer finished shooting his directorial debut, Ghodwa, which he is producing and starring in as well.
+The film is in the final stages now, and it is expected to be released soon.
+Currently, Dhafer is getting ready to start shooting the third season of the hit TV series Aroos Beirut.

 Dhafer’s acting journey started in 1999 when he moved to the UK to join the Birmingham School of Acting, from which he graduated with a Professional Acting Diploma in 2002.
 A year later, Dhafer made his acting debut in the UK in the popular TV series Dream Team (Sky TV) for two seasons.
 He then went on to appear in numerous popular British television dramas, including Spooks (BBC), Strike Back (Sky TV/CINEMAX), Wallander (ITV), Wire in the Blood (ITV), Hunted (BBC/HBO), season 5 of the French TV series Engranages on Canal+ and the American TV series Transporter on TNT and HBO Canada.
 Recently, Dhafer appeared in the British TV series Fearless.